ietf-gitwg/using-github/draft-thomson-github-bcp.md

 might be used as the venue for substantial technical discussion between contributors.

+### Issue Labelling

-Working groups have found that a system of labelling issues can be effective in managing issues.
-For instance, marking substantive issues separately from editorial can be helpful.
+A system of labelling issues can be effective in managing issues.
+For instance, marking substantive issues separately from editorial can be helpful at guiding discussion.
 Using labels can also be helpful in identifying issues for which consensus has been achieved, but that require editors to integrate the changes into a document.

-Labels might also be used to identify particular categories of issues.
+Labels can be used to identify particular categories of issues or to mark specific issues for discussion at an upcoming session.

 If labels are a core part of working group process, chairs MUST communicate any process to the working group.
 This includes the semantics of labels, and who can apply and remove these labels.

+### Closing Issues

 Editors have write access to repositories, which also allows them to close issues.
 The user that opens an issue is also able to close the issue.
 Chairs